Apps Against Abuse

 Everyone deserves to live a life free from abuse.

-For over 10 years, Vodafone Foundation has used technology to connect over one million people affected by domestic violence and abuse to advice, support and education.
+For over 10 years, Vodafone Foundation has used technology to connect over 1.5 million people affected by domestic violence, abuse and hate crime to advice, support and education.

 Domestic abuse is an epidemic affecting millions of people around the world, and one that takes many forms.
 From physical and sexual abuse, to controlling and coercive behaviour that isolates victims from their families, victims are often unaware they are being abused, or scared of seeking help.